 - Are you planning to use a generator only a few times a year?

-- Do you need a small gen only for recreational use such as camping trips or tailgating parties?
+- Do you need small gen only for recreational use such as camping trips or tailgating parties?

 - Do you want to buy a generator only for one occasion (eg. a single job, outdoor fair, snowstorm) and never intend to use it again?

-If you answered yes to any of these questions then you cannot really go wrong with an inexpensive generator.
+If you answered yes to any of these questions then you cannot go wrong with an inexpensive generator.

 Especially since many of them such as the ones listed in this article do their job just fine and attract overwhelmingly positive reviews.